andrew-hossack/dash-tools/README.md

 ## **About**

 [**dash-tools**](https://github.com/andrew-hossack/dash-tools) is an open-source toolchain for [Plotly Dash Framework](https://dash.plotly.com/introduction).
-With a user-friendly command line interface, creating Dash applications has never been quicker.
+With a user-friendly command line interface, creating Dash applications and deploying them to the web has never been quicker.

 Includes user and developer-friendly app templates where generating a new app only takes seconds.
 In fact, it will take longer to install this tool than it will to use it!